Women’s health and neuroscience research programme

 Co-Principle Investigators: Dr Ed Maunder, Scott Crawford, Dr Doug King, Dr Beth McQuiston, Dr Chris Puliu’vea, Dr Stephen Kara, Professor Alice Theadom, Assoc Prof Mangor Pedersen, Dr Anja Zoellner.

-Co-Associate Investigators: Dr Ryu Yoshida, Dr Helen Danesh-Myer, Dr Mark Fulcher, Dr Swati Pradhan-Bhatt, Katherine Forch, Dr Trevor Clark, Sapi Mukerji, Prof Andrew Kilding, Dr Danielle Yang, Dr Sharon Olsen, Dr Stacy Sims, Dr Brian Russell, Dr Ken Quarrie, Christina Emmerson, Christi Essex, Dr Kuniaki Hirayama, Marguerite Sandleback.
+Co-Associate Investigators: Dr Ryu Yoshida, Dr Helen Danesh-Myer, Dr Mark Fulcher, Dr Swati Pradhan-Bhatt, Katherine Forch, Dr Trevor Clark, Dr Sapi Mukerji, Prof Andrew Kilding, Dr Danielle Yang, Dr Sharon Olsen, Dr Stacy Sims, Dr Brian Russell, Dr Ken Quarrie, Christina Emmerson, Dr Christi Essex, Dr Kuniaki Hirayama, Marguerite Sandleback.

 Research students: Nikki Reynolds, Charlotte Bray.